 Barbara McInerney has worked in the anti-violence movement since 1990.
 She is the Executive Director of Kaushee’s Place Housing Society and the Yukon Women’s Transition Home Society in Whitehorse, Yukon where she has worked since 2000.
 In 2010, Barb began work with a coalition of women during the Review of Yukon’s Police Force.
 She remains active in the implementation and evaluation of a protocol called Together for Safety between women’s groups and the local RCMP, focusing on increased safety for women and girls, relationship building, policy development and training.
 She is an activist, advocate, feminist, mother and grandmother who is dedicated to the advancement and equality of women.

 Whether contributing to society at large as Mayor of Edmonton, or as a private citizen, Jan Reimer consistently enables social development.
 As the Executive Director of the Alberta Council of Women’s Shelters (ACWS), she has been instrumental in improving shelter funding, supporting action based research to inform service provision and policy change and has been a strong advocate of the role women’s and seniors shelters can play in ending domestic violence and abuse.
 She was a key driver behind the first World Conference of Women’s Shelters held in Edmonton in 2008.
-Jan is one of the founding members of both the Global Network of Women’s Shelters and the Canadian Network of Women’s Shelters & Transition Homes.
-Jan is a recipient of the Governor General’s Award in Commemoration of the Persons Case, the Queen’s Golden and Diamond Jubilee medals and was named one of the 100 Edmontonians of the Century.
+Jan is one of the founding members of both the Global Network of Women’s Shelters and Women’s Shelters Canada (formerly the Canadian Network of Women’s Shelters & Transition Houses.
+Jan is a recipient of the Governor General’s Award in Commemoration of the Persons Case, the Queen’s Golden and Diamond Jubilee medals, and was named one of the 100 Edmontonians of the Century.

 Lyda has been the Executive Director of YWCA Yellowknife for the past 15 years.
 She has been with three YWCAs across Canada – all of which have run shelters for women experiencing violence – for the past 25 years.
 Through her work with YWCAs, Lyda has also pursued supportive housing for women and children, improved residential support for adults with disabilities, licensed child care programs, empowerment programs for girls, programs for children who witness abuse, and northern research on women’s homelessness.